Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 According to data from the National Health and Nutrition Examination Survey:

 If we look at the numbers above you can easily see that being overweight or obese isn't a rare thing and that most of America is overweight or obese.

 Below is a quick Ted Talk on TedEd about what obesity is:

 It really doesn't matter if you’re an overweight male or female.

 If you've been “rated” or charged a higher rate, or told that you’d be declined for life insurance due to weight, than we’ve got great news for you!

-These companies allow people who weigh 20 – 30 pounds more (than most other companies would allow) to still qualify for their Standard or Regular rates.
+These companies allow people who weigh 20 – 30 pounds more (than most other companies would allow) to still qualify for their Preferred Plus to Standard or Regular rates.

 We detail this list of companies below:

 Some of the best insurance companies for people who are overweight are:

 The company that will offer the best life insurance premiums for you will depend on your specific height/weight, other health conditions and the amount and type of life insurance that you want.